A fluency disorder can be one of the most frustrating things to deal with.

 In most cases, adults and older children who stutter aren’t able to eliminate it entirely.
 This is why early intervention speech therapy treatment is so important when it comes to dealing with speech and language disorders.
 However, we can still help.

-While the symptoms of a stutter themselves can be frustrating, one of the biggest issues is actually with the anxiety that comes with it.
+While the symptoms of a stutter themselves can be frustrating, one of the biggest issues is actually the anxiety that comes with it.
 Because while speech therapy can help you or your child manage your stutter, the anxiety that comes with it can make it far worse.

 Speech therapy for adults who stutter can teach you to become a more confident communicator, helping you to use your voice and work around your stutter.